huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Protocol Port Number Registry" in the System Range.
 The registry for that range requires IETF Review or IESG Approval {{?RFC6335}}.

+IANA responded to the early allocation request with the following TEMPORARY assignment:

 Service Name:
 : domain-s